palladin/multi-stage-fsharp/README.md

 # multi-stage-fsharp
-Multi-stage Programming in F# based on the MetaOcaml examples of http://www.cs.rice.edu/~taha/publications/journal/dspg04a.pdf
+Multi-stage Programming in F# based on the MetaOCaml examples of http://www.cs.rice.edu/~taha/publications/journal/dspg04a.pdf